Azure/azure-relay-bridge/CONFIG.md

 The `RelayName` option is always required.

-The `HostName` is property optional and used for documentation.
+The `RemoteHostName` is property optional and used for documentation.
 Host names that shall resolve to the -L local forwarder address need to be added to the local hosts file.